amons02/amons02/README.md

 - Automatic iClicker Question Answerer [Completed]
   - Scrapes Discord for overall consensus on questions (collaboration was permitted) and automatically submits the answers on iClicker
   - Python, BS4, Web Scraping, Automated Web Query Submission
-- Micromouse Robot Prototype [WIP]
-  - A prototype of a small robot that navigates mazes
-  - C, Embedded Programming, Control Theory, Maze-Solving/Path-Finding
 - Various Algorithm Animations + Simulations [Completed]
   - Simulations and animations of various algorithms in Python with Pygame
   - TSP, Simulated Annealing, Flood-Fill, Etc.